 If you have a self-contained recreational vehicle, you may not need electricity or other utility hook-ups.
 Paid electricity may be part of the site's stated value.
 But, if you have a good sized solar system, you may never use the park's shore power.
 Cable TV may be included.
 But, if you don't watch television, that doesn't add campsite value to you.

 It's easy to look at simple formulas, but they don't take each person's needs into account.
 WiFi at no additional cost is highly valuable to some.
-If you have an air card or some other means of Internet access, you may or may not use the park's WiFi.
-If you don't use a computer online, that utility doesn't increase the RV site value to you.
+If you have unlimited data with your cell phone, you may or may not use the park's WiFi.
+If you don't use the park's WiFi, that utility doesn't increase the RV site value to you.